Subcritical multiplicative chaos for regularized counting statistics from random matrix theory: Proof of the main results

-\proof To keep the notation simple, we will prove the proposition when $q=2$ which is the most interesting case.
+{\it Proof of Lemma~\ref{thm:L^q_weak}.} To keep the notation simple, we will prove the Proposition when $q=2$ which is the most interesting case.
 It is straightforward to generalize the argument to any even $q$.
-Like in the proof of theorem~\ref{thm:sine_GMC} (c.f.~formula \eqref{full_asymp}), it is easy to check that the asymptotics of proposition~\ref{thm:sine_asymp} implies that for any $\eta, \eta' \in \{0,1\}$,
+As in the proof of Theorem~\ref{thm:sine_GMC} (c.f.~formula \eqref{full_asymp}), it is easy to check that the asymptotics of Proposition~\ref{thm:sine_asymp} implies that for any $\eta, \eta' \in \{0,1\}$,